rssilva/aviator/README.md

 Upon hitting `"/users/"`, `usersTarget#beforeAll` and the anonymous function above will be called in that order.

+We encourage the use of targets over anonymous functions, but we provide this as an option in case it fits your stylistic needs.

 #### Not Found Handlers

 Aviator allows you to specify a method to be called when no route matches via